bholahnath/kubernomics/README.md

 # kubernomics
-Kubernomics is a deep dive into the architecture of EKS — treating infrastructure as a living system. this project explores the inner workings of Kubernetes through automation tools.
+Kubernomics is a deep dive into the architecture of EKS — treating infrastructure as a living system, EKS auto mode setup. this project explores the inner workings of Kubernetes through automation tools.
 Ideal for SREs, platform engineers, and devops teams aiming to deploy the "genetic code" of AWS EKS

 🧪 Usage Instructions
 Install prerequisites: